Frazier Healthcare V

 Gritstone bio is a biotechnology company focused on developing personalized immunotherapies for cancer and infectious diseases.
 The company initially concentrated on tumor-specific neoantigens but has expanded its programs to include viral antigens found on the surfaces of infected cells.
 This approach leverages the immune system's ability to recognize abnormal cell targets, which is crucial for both anti-tumor and anti-viral immunity.
 Gritstone bio is building a robust pipeline of immunotherapy product candidates, including GRANITE, SLATE, and CORAL, designed to address various solid tumors.
 Through these developments, Gritstone bio aims to contribute to the evolving landscape of cancer treatment and enhance patient outcomes.

-Alpine Immune Sciences is a clinical-stage biopharmaceutical company based in Seattle, Washington, specializing in the discovery and development of protein-based immunotherapies for cancer, autoimmune, and inflammatory disorders.
-The company employs a proprietary platform to transform native immune system proteins into multi-targeted therapeutics.
-Its lead programs include ALPN-101, a dual antagonist targeting the inducible T cell costimulator (ICOS) and CD28 pathways, aimed at treating autoimmune and inflammatory diseases, and ALPN-303, a dual antagonist of the B cell activating factor (BAFF) and the proliferation-inducing ligand (APRIL), which are crucial for B cell activation and survival.
-Additionally, Alpine has developed ALPN-202, an antagonist targeting programmed cell death protein ligand 1 (PD-L1) and cytotoxic T-lymphocyte associated protein 4 (CTLA-4), designed to enhance cancer treatment.
-The company also collaborates with Kite Pharma to advance immunotherapy approaches targeting the immune synapse in cancer therapy.
+Alpine Immune Sciences, Inc. is a clinical-stage biopharmaceutical company based in Seattle, Washington, that specializes in the discovery and development of protein-based immunotherapies aimed at treating cancer, autoimmune, and inflammatory disorders.
+The company leverages a proprietary scientific platform to transform native immune system proteins into innovative therapeutic candidates.
+Its leading programs include ALPN-101, a dual antagonist targeting the inducible T cell costimulator and CD28 pathways, designed for autoimmune and inflammatory conditions, and ALPN-303, a dual antagonist of the B cell activating factor and proliferation-inducing ligand, which is vital for B cell activation and survival.
+Additionally, Alpine Immune Sciences has established a collaboration with Kite Pharma to explore immunotherapies targeting the immune synapse for cancer treatment.

 HilleVax